usnistgov/FederalProfile-8259A/_8259-Control/protection.md

 **Agency:**

-- Implement a policy and procedure to review and update, manually or using automated means, the current IoT device and associated systems information/data integrity:
-  - At a minimum established organizationally-defined frequency, and
-  - Following organizationally-defined specified trigger events.
+- Implement a policy and procedure to review and update the current IoT device and associated systems with regard to data integrity at a minimum established organizationally-defined frequency, and following organizationally-defined trigger events.

-## Policies and procedures for IOT device data handling and retention.
+## Policies and procedures for IoT device data handling and retention.

-Policies and procedures provide the details necessary to implement management and operational controls for securely handling and retaining IOT device data, associated systems data, and data output from the IOT device, in accordance with applicable federal laws, Executive Orders, directives, policies, regulations, standards, and operational requirements.
+Policies and procedures provide the details necessary to implement management and operational controls for securely handling and retaining IoT device data, associated systems data, and data output from the IoT device, in accordance with applicable Federal laws, Executive Orders, directives, policies, regulations, standards, and operational requirements.
 Controls that may be necessary:

 **Manufacturer:**